Guatemalan rock: Guatemalan Rock Music

-One remarkable milestone was the unprecedented creation in 1973–74 of the rock opera Corazón del sol naciente (Heart of the Sunrise) by Sol Naciente' a large youth group formed by dancers, solo vocalists, an extended chorus, as well as a band which included Guatemalan percussion instruments as well as unplugged acoustic guitars, piano, and solo violin.
+One remarkable milestone was the unprecedented creation in 1973–74 of the rock opera Corazón del sol naciente (Heart of the Sunrise) by Sol Naciente, a large youth group of dancers, vocalists, an extended chorus, as well as a band which included Guatemalan percussion instruments and unplugged acoustic guitars, piano, and solo violin.
 Some of the band members later formed the group Alción.

 A very important and popular band during the late 1990s and early 2000s was Alux Nahual.
 They are one of the Spanish lyric writing/singing rock bands that have released a number of recordings in Guatemala.
 In the beginning, they were heavily influenced by progressive rock' bands such as Kansas (band) and Jethro Tull (band).
 Though they added a very important native theme to their lyrics, it never really evolved into their sound.
 Their members are active musicians playing reunion concerts but mostly keep working as individuals producing and performing.

 Another popular band was Extincion, which opened for bands such as Control Machete and Enrique Bunbury.
 They were characterized by their hard lyrics and speed metal sounds.

 Guatemalan rock bands such as Radio Viejo, Ricardo Andrade y los Últimos Adictos (which disbanded after their leader, Ricardo Andrade, was murdered in Sanarate, El Progreso), Bohemia Suburbana, Viernes verde and Viento en Contra enjoyed popularity among high-school and college students during the 1990s and 2000s.
 Also popular were Fabulas and La Tona, and Bohemia Suburbana, the most influential band to emerge from the scene around that decade.
 Fusing influences like U2 and Soda Stereo, Bohemia Suburbana created something rooted in well-crafted melodies and arrangements.
 Their most noted influences came from underground American and European sounds and some from South America and the Caribbean.
 The band has been active again after their reunion in 2012 called BS20; they released a new album entitled Imaginaria Sonora which put them back in the Guatemalan rock scene.
 Their recent single/video Pero Nadie received 20,000 views in one day.